-MSN 552/852/566/866 FNP & AGPCNP II - ADVANCED NURSING CLINICAL PRACTICUM the focus is to assess individuals presenting with health challenges.
+MSN 852/866 FNP & AGPCNP II - ADVANCED NURSING CLINICAL PRACTICUM The focus is to assess individuals presenting with health challenges.
 Integration of pathophysiology, advanced health assessment and pharmacotherapeutics with prevention as nursing intervention and medical supervision will be undertaken.
 Upon completion of this course, students will demonstrate advanced knowledge of common types of needs/problems presented by clients in primary health care settings and will utilize this knowledge to develop clinical intervention strategies for planning patient care.
-This course emphasizes evidence based practice, health promotion and disease prevention.
-Prerequisites: MSN 551/851/566/866.
+Prerequisites: MSN 851/865.
 4 credits.

-MSN 553/853 FNP III - ADVANCED NURSING CLINICAL PRACTICUM this course explores symptoms, differential diagnoses, diagnostic evaluation, and the management of common episodic and chronic health conditions across the lifespan.
-Integration of theory, pathophysiology, health assessment and pharmacotherapeutics for the older adult in the outpatient setting will be highlighted.
+MSN 853 FNP III - ADVANCED NURSING CLINICAL PRACTICUM This didactic and clinical course explores symptoms, differential diagnoses, diagnostic evaluation, and the management of common episodic and chronic health conditions throughout the lifespan.
+Integration of theory, pathophysiology, health assessment and pharmacotherapeutics for the pediatric and older adult population along with women's health issues will be highlighted.
 This course emphasizes evidence based practice, health promotion and disease prevention.
-Prerequisite: MSN 552/852.
+Prerequisite: MSN 852.
 4 credits.

-MSN 567/867 AGPCNP III - ADVANCED NURSING CLINICAL PRACTICUM this course explores symptoms, differential diagnoses, diagnostic evaluation, and the management of common episodic and chronic health conditions across the lifespan.
+MSN 867 AGPCNP III - ADVANCED NURSING CLINICAL PRACTICUM This course explores symptoms, differential diagnoses, diagnostic evaluation, and the management of common episodic and chronic health conditions across the lifespan.
 Integration of theory, pathophysiology, health assessment and pharmacotherapeutics for the older adult in the outpatient setting will be highlighted.
 This course emphasizes evidence based practice, health promotion and disease prevention.
-Prerequisite: MSN 566/866.
+Prerequisite: MSN 866.
 4 credits.